Maryland shuts down as COVID-19 spreads

 ANNAPOLIS — As the number of confirmed novel coronavirus cases in Maryland nears 40 with no predictable end to the spread in sight, dine-in restaurants, bars, movie theaters and gyms have been ordered to close indefinitely, starting at 5 p.m.
 Monday, March 16.

-Gov. Larry Hogan announced the move during a press conference Monday morning, saying it's necessary because "far too many people" have continued to cram into bars and restaurants despite prior warnings to avoid crowded places.
+Gov. Larry Hogan announced the move during a press conference Monday morning, saying it is necessary because "far too many people" have continued to cram into bars and restaurants despite prior warnings to avoid crowded places.

 Hogan said drive-through, carry-out and delivery food services will still be permitted to remain operational, as well as grocery stores, pharmacies, gas stations, banks and "other essential services."